FREE Hallgrove iPhone App

 Art

-Most work begins with observation and drawing, and the children are encouraged to develop compositions, often concentrating on specific skills and techniques.
-Many projects involve some three-dimensional work and pupils work in a wide range of media.
+In all years, most work begins with observation and drawing, then develops to allow the children to produce more individual outcomes, often concentrating on specific skills and techniques.
+In the Upper School, many projects involve some three-dimensional work and an introduction to the techniques and ideas of a range of artists.

 All the children have the opportunity to use a wide range of materials and techniques so as to develop their passion and knowledge of the subject and to find out what it is they enjoy most and excel at.